Discovering...

 Give yourself a generous buffer.
 Even at a mid-sized ground, screening and turnstile flow slow to a crawl in the final half-hour before kick-off, and afternoon traffic across the ville nouvelle can compound the delay.
 Aiming to be inside the perimeter an hour before the whistle takes the stress out of the arrival, leaves time to find your seat and lets you soak up the atmosphere.

 Buy only through official FIFA ticketing channels.
 Fes is a smaller host city where beds and seats are both in tighter supply than in Casablanca or Marrakech, which makes it a prime target for resale scams — the official platform is the only safe route for the 2030 tournament.
+Note that tickets are not on sale as of mid-2026; sales are expected to open in phases from late 2028 into 2029, so treat any listing offering Fes seats now as fraudulent.

 The ville nouvelle around the stadium is Fes's everyday modern face: broad avenues, cafés, pâtisseries, banks and mid-range restaurants.
 It lacks the drama of the medina but is convenient for a pre-match coffee or a post-match meal without a long trek.
 This is also where you will find ATMs, pharmacies and the practical services a match trip needs, all far easier to navigate than the labyrinth of the old city.

 After the final whistle, resist the urge to rush straight back into the medina in the dark on your first night — the alleys are hard to navigate when you are tired and unfamiliar.
 Instead, wind down with dinner in the new town or a riad table you have pre-booked.
 Our Fes food guide points to reliable options in both districts so the evening after a match is as memorable as the game itself.
+For those without a ticket, the city's fan zones put the match on big screens with a crowd of their own.

 The venue is the Complexe Sportif de Fès, the city's main multi-use football and athletics stadium in the ville nouvelle, south-west of the medieval medina.
 It opened in 2007, was renovated ahead of the 2030 World Cup, and served as a host venue during the Africa Cup of Nations that Morocco staged in December 2025 and January 2026.

 Because the medina is car-free, first walk out to a gate such as Bab Bou Jeloud or Bab Rcif, then take a red petit taxi across town to the ville nouvelle.
 Allow extra time for the walk plus the ride, especially in afternoon heat.
 From new-town hotels the stadium is a short taxi hop or, for some, walkable.
+Fans coming from Fès–Saïss airport can pre-book a transfer to their hotel.

 Aim to be inside the perimeter about an hour before kick-off.
 Even at a mid-sized ground, security screening and turnstile flow slow sharply in the final half-hour, and afternoon traffic across the ville nouvelle can add delay.
 Arriving early lets you clear security calmly, find your seat and enjoy the pre-match atmosphere.

 For the easiest match-day commute, stay in the ville nouvelle near the stadium and train station, where the modern hotels, parking and taxis are concentrated.
 For atmosphere, choose a medina riad and accept a longer cross-town trip.
 Basing near Batha at the medina's edge is a popular compromise between the two.
+Book early, as Fes has fewer large hotels than the bigger host cities.

 Plan it with a local expert